-The land use surrounding the site is generally cultivated or grassland, with limited farmyard, industrial, and recreational development.
-The wetlands in this region are typically prairie pothole marshes with willow or poplar buffers around the edges.
-The plant communities are generally cultivated consisting mostly of annual crops and tame pasture.
+The land use surrounding the site is generally tilled soils and remnant prairie grassland, with limited industrial and recreational development.
+Wetlands are scattered throughout the region including a number of wetland complexes and permanent wetlands located in the southwest corner of the project area.
+The plant communities are generally cultivated consisting mostly of cereal crops, oil seeds and hay.
 In areas with no cultivation, there are native grassland communities interspersed with wetlands.